LuxotticaContentTeam/RTR/README.md

 npm run preview

-This command is used just to run a build and place the files in the `test` folder.
+This command is used just to run a build and place the files in the `preview` folder.
 Ad hoc paths for github pages are set.
 To share the module with others before going to prod.